SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 - Selected for Multiple ACM Summer schools in 2024 (from a pool of 10k applicants , only 7 people have selected)
 - Organizer for National Conference on Advances in Marketing Paradigms for Research, Innovation and Technology [(AMRIT 2023)](https://nith.ac.in/amrit2023/index.html)
 - Succesfully guided 10+ B.tech students for their Major Project [Pic](https://drive.google.com/file/d/14rkJVfh1nrnaqxvn4ZntT-ouSKDPbOzF/view?usp=sharing)
-- Topper of the Dept 2k22-2k24 batch @ NIT Hamirpur
+- Topper of the CS Dept. (2k22-2k24 batch) at NIT Hamirpur
+- GOLD MEDALIST (summa cum laude) for M.Tech in Artificial Intelligence at NIT Hamirpur (2024)

 ## Summer Schools

+- Remotely attended 2025 Nordita Winter School on "Physics of Machine Learning & Machine Learning for Physics," Stockholm from January 13th to 24th, 2025
 - Selected & Completed for 3rd Neuro-Symbolic AI Summer School (NSSS), a free, fully-remote meeting to be held Sep 4-6, 2024 , Centaur AI Institute , California
 - Selected & Completed for Climate Change AI Summer School 2024 (Virtual) , Mila - Quebec AI Institute, Montreal, Canada
 - Selected & Completed for ACM India Summer School 2024 : "Responsible and Safe AI" , Centre for Responsible AI (CeRAI), IIT Madras , 3rd June 2024 – 14th June 2024